-- 1. Randomly collect five rock substrates distributed in the undisturbed area located upstream of each Hess sample being collected.
-Rock substrates should be evenly collected at multiple depths in one-foot depth categories (e.g., 0 1 foot, 1 2 feet, and 2 3 feet) to the extent feasible, given the limits of field safety.
+1. Randomly collect five rock substrates distributed in the undisturbed area located upstream of each Hess sample being collected.
 At each location where a cobble or rock substrate is collected, measurements of depth, mean water column velocity, mean boundary layer velocity, and area substrate composition will be taken.
 Light availability will be measured at each sample location with an underwater light sensor to measure the photosynthetically-active radiation (PAR) available to the algal community.
 PAR readings will be taken from just below the water surface to the stream bottom at regular 10-cm intervals.
-A turbidity measurement, using a portable turbidity meter, will also be taken at the sampling site to determine water clarity.
-Record all measurements on the field data sheet for the sampling site. - 2.
-Place substrates in a plastic dishpan and transport them to the shoreline, in a shaded area if possible, to collect algae from each cobble. - 3.
+A turbidity measurement, using a portable turbidity meter, will also be taken at the sample site to determine water clarity.
+Record all measurements on the field data sheet for the sampling site.

+- 2. Place substrates in a plastic dishpan and transport them to the shoreline, in a shaded area if possible, to collect algae from each cobble. - 3.
 Place the area-delimiting sampler on a substrate surface.
 Press down on the gasket/o-ring and rotate slightly to create a tight seal.
-Maintain this seal while the collection is made.

-- 4. Using a pipette, squirt approximately 5 ml of filtered stream water into the sampler on the cobble.
+Maintain this seal while the collection is made. - 4.
+Using a pipette, squirt approximately 5 ml of filtered stream water into the sampler on the cobble.
 If the water leaks from the barrel, select another place on the substrate and try again.
 If the water does not leak, insert a small brush into the barrel and scrub the enclosed area on the substrate to remove the algae. - 5.
 Remove the algae and water mixture with a pipette and dispense it in a 100-ml graduated cylinder.
 [Note: dispensing into a graduated cylinder instead of a 500-ml sample bottle is recommended in case the sampler seal fails while collecting the sample, thereby causing the collector to start over.
 If the seal fails, then only the contents of the graduated cylinder are discarded.]
 Repeat this process several times until all of the visible periphyton is removed.
 Pour the contents of the graduated cylinder into a 500-ml sample bottle.
 Alternatively, an aspirator device (Bouchard and Anderson 2001) can be used to remove algae materials from the area delimiter. - 6.
 Repeat the sampling procedure for a single area on each of the cobbles selected; the composited sample is composed of 5 discrete collections taken from 5 cobbles.
 Ensure that the sample volume does not exceed 475 ml.
 Place the bottle on ice inside a cooler and keep in the dark until the sample is processed. - 7.
 Measure the diameter of the area sampled by the sampler at the beginning and end of sampling.
 Record these diameters on the field data sheet to establish an average diameter from which the sampling area can be calculated. - 8.
 Calculate the total sampling area by using the following formula: - 9.
 Total sampling area $(cm^2) = (n)(\pi)(d/2)^2$ - 10.
-Where, n = number of discrete collections, $\pi = 3.1416$, and d = average diameter of the sampled areas, in centimeters. [note: if using the inside diameter of a 5-cm PVC pipe, then the total surface area sampled for 5 cobbles will be about 98 cm2.] - 11.
+Where, n = number of discrete collections, $\pi = 3.1416$ , and d = average diameter of the sampled areas, in centimeters. [note: if using the inside diameter of a 5-cm PVC pipe, then the total surface area sampled for 5 cobbles will be about 98 cm.] - 11.
 Process the periphyton sample following the steps described in section 2.3.2.
 Processing (below).